 Substitute teaching is an endless string of first impressions.
-Not only do you meet new students with every assignment, but you’re often introduced to other teachers and administrators as well.
+Not only do you meet new students with every assignment, but you’re often introduced to other teachers and administrators too.
 What you wear as a substitute teacher can quickly define how you’re perceived.

 You don’t have to figure this out on your own, though.
 Many schools provide a dress code for substitute teachers, so check with your administrative point of contact first to see if they have any guidance on substitute teacher dress code.
-Otherwise, it’s best to keep it conservative and dress to impress.
+Generally it’s best to keep your outfits conservative and dress to impress.

 Match the Dress Code Standard Set by Other Teachers

-At the very least, you should dress to fit in with the majority of full-time teachers at your new school.
-This will most likely be a mix of business casual and business professional outfits, i.e., tailored dress pants, knee-length skirts and dresses, jackets, and tops, including collared shirts and blouses.
+You should dress to fit in with the majority of full-time teachers at your new school.
+This teacher dress code will most likely be a mix of business casual and business professional outfits.
+This may include tailored dress pants, knee-length skirts, dresses, jackets, tops, collared shirts and blouses.
 Your clothes should be fitted but not tight or revealing.
 Substitute teachers should avoid open-toed shoes, sandals, flip-flops, and instead go with nice dress shoes, flats, or boots.
 Make sure that you’re not wearing anything that can be interpreted as offensive or derogatory, including anything with religious or political symbolism.

 Can I Wear Jeans as a Substitute Teacher?